-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS • These reforms would be supported by new powers to more quickly resolve issues within local government (see items 1.5 and 1.6).
-Committee is a better model which could be adapted for LG.
-They have a Rapid Resolution Team which resolves less serious complaints by conciliation and identifies possible conduct issues.
-1.2 Local Government Monitors There are currently no legislative powers for the provision of monitors/ temporary A panel of Local Government Monitors would be established.
-OPPOSE advisors.
+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS These reforms would be supported by new powers to more quickly resolve issues within local government (see items 1.5 and 1.6).
+1.2 Local Government Monitors There are currently no legislative powers for the provision of monitors/ temporary advisors.
 The DLGSC provides support and advice to local governments, however there is no existing mechanism for pre-qualified, specialised assistance to manage complex cases.
+A panel of Local Government Monitors would be established.
 Monitors could be appointed by the Inspector to go into a local government and try to resolve problems.
 The purpose of Monitors would be to proactively fix problems, rather than to identify blame or collect evidence.
 Monitors would be qualified specialists, such as: Experienced and respected former Mayors, Presidents, and CEOs - to act as mentors and facilitators Dispute resolution experts - to address the breakdown of professional working relationships Certified Practicing Accountants and other financial specialists - to assist with financial management and reporting issues Governance specialists and lawyers - to assist councils resolve legal issues HR and procurement experts - to help with processes like recruiting a CEO or undertaking a major land transaction.
 Only the Inspector would have the power to appoint Monitors.
 Local governments would be able to make requests to the Inspector to appoint Monitors for a specific purpose.
-Monitor Case Study 1 - Financial Management LG Monitors are an unnecessary and costly level of bureaucracy imposed onto the LG sector.
-It is not clear why they would be necessary, given LGs currently can (and should remain at liberty to) directly engage qualified specialist advisors of the types listed to assist the LG to address the problems identified.
-Case Study 1 seems an extraordinary example to justify monitors, given LGs are subject to extensive legislative compliance regimes, all of which would detect this issue, and a monitor would add nothing to the process except additional costs.
-Case Study 2 refers to the type of example that is likely to dominate an Inspectorate, be costly to

-CURRENT PROVISIONS PROPOSED REFORMS COMMENTS The Inspector receives information that a local government is not collecting rates correctly under the Local Government Act 1995.
+Monitor Case Study 1 - Financial Management The Inspector receives information that a local government is not collecting rates correctly under the Local Government Act 1995.
 Upon initial review, the Inspector identifies that there may be a problem.
-The Inspector appoints a Monitor who specialises in financial management in local government.
+The Inspector appoints a Monitor who specialises

+CURRENT PROVISIONS PROPOSED REFORMS COMMENTS in financial management in local government.
 The Monitor visits the local government and identifies that the system used to manage rates is not correctly issuing rates notices.
-The Monitor works with the local government to rectify the error, and issue deliver, and has no counterpart in other levels of government.
-Training and mentoring of local government elected members would be a more useful, enabling strategy through: 1. making leadership training corrections to impacted ratepayers.
-Monitor Case Study 2 - Dispute Resolution mandatory, which is a component of mandatory The Inspector receives a complaint from one councillor that another councillor is repeatedly publishing derogatory personal attacks against another councillor on social media, and that the issue has not been able to be resolved at the local government level.
-The Inspector identifies that there has been a relationship breakdown between the two councillors due to a disagreement on council. training that is currently missing; 2.
-WALGA implementing a mentor program like that run by LG Professionals.
+The Monitor works with the local government to rectify the error, and issue corrections to impacted ratepayers.
+Monitor Case Study 2 - Dispute Resolution The Inspector receives a complaint from one councillor that another councillor is repeatedly publishing derogatory personal attacks against another councillor on social media, and that the issue has not been able to be resolved at the local government level.
+The Inspector identifies that there has been a relationship breakdown between the two councillors due to a disagreement on council.
 The Inspector appoints a Monitor to host mediation sessions between the councillors.
 The Monitor works with the councillors to address the dispute.
 Through regular meetings, the councillors agree to a working relationship based on the council's code of conduct.
 After the mediation, the Monitor occasionally makes contact with both councillors to ensure there is a cordial working relationship between the councillors.
 1.3 Conduct Panel The Local Government Standards Panel was established in 2007 to resolve minor breach complaints relatively quickly and provide the sector with guidance and benchmarks about acceptable standards of behaviour.
-The Standards Panel is proposed to be replaced with a new Local Government Conduct Panel.
+Currently, the Panel makes findings about alleged breaches based on written submissions.
+The City of Perth Inquiry report made various recommendations that functions of Local Government Conduct Panel.
 The Conduct Panel would be comprised of suitably qualified and experienced professionals.
 Sitting councillors will not be eligible to serve on the Conduct Panel.
 The Inspector would provide evidence to the Conduct Panel for adjudication.
-PARTIALLY SUPPORT Although I support reforming the current Standards Panel, there is insufficient detail about the purpose of the Conduct Panel or how the Conduct Panel will